tfziegler/Flush-SCOM-Health-Cache-Using-Orchestrator/README.md

 # Flush-SCOM-Health-Cache-Using-Orchestrator
 Flush SCOM Health Cache Using Orchestrator
 This script can be used in an Orchestrator activity to connect to a server using credendials specified and rename the Health Service State Folder.
+Verison:
+1.0 - Original
+1.1 - Added check to see if Health Service State.old exists.
+If it does, delete it.